 Many studies demonstrate beneficial effects of pterostilbene on health and the aging process.

 To start, pterostilbene reduces oxidative stress.
 In animals, pterostilbene upregulates powerful antioxidant enzymes in cells, like superoxide dismutase, catalase, glutathione peroxidase and glutathione reductase (R).
-Upregulating the body’s own internal antioxidant defense mechanisms is much better than taking extraneous antioxidant supplements orally, as we explained in our section about antioxidants and longevity (link).
+Upregulating the body’s own internal antioxidant defense mechanisms is much better than taking extraneous antioxidant supplements orally, as we explained in our blog post about antioxidants and longevity.

 Pterostilbene can also improve DNA repair (R).